bit4mind/anon-service/README.md

 ```
 sudo ./anon-service.sh --download -1 && sudo ./anon-service.sh --configure -2 dnscrypt-de-blahdns-ipv4 meganerd anon-acsacsar-ams-ipv4 anon-openinternet anon-v.dnscrypt.uk-ipv4 anon-sth-se && sudo ./anon-service.sh --start
 ```
 This will start the service with DNSCrypt and the Anonymized-DNS feature enabled by obtaining Tor from the official project repository.
-Change servers and relays to whatever you want based on the list of public resolvers and relays provided by the dnscrypt-proxy project
+Change servers and relays to whatever you want based on the updated list of public resolvers and relays provided by the dnscrypt-proxy project

 ### Important:
 If you want to update the script, first remove all files and settings using the appropriate option in the same script.

 NOTES:
-The command line download option will install the software required to run without a graphical environment: some options in the interactive menu may not work.
+The command-line download option will install the software required to run without a graphical environment: some options in the interactive menu may not work.
 If you install the script to start automatically at boot, be aware that the service will start with a small delay after the host has established the connection to the network.
-Before the service is fully loaded, the connection will not work: you can check status via syslog with the command
+Before the service is fully loaded, the connection will not work: you can check status via syslog with the command:

 ```
 tail -f /var/log/syslog